-But—although as a food blogger I sometimes overlook this—there is more to travel than food.
-Our day on the Road to Hana was glorious: sweeping vistas of the ocean, a hike through a lush rainforest, tumbling waterfalls along the roadside, body surfing at an idyllic beach, and just breathing in the humid, fragrant air with the windows rolled down and gentle Hawaiian melodies on the radio.
-So although this post is devoid of tips about nifty local eateries, it will still help you enjoy the journey.
-And that's what driving the Road to Hana is all about.
+For me, the Road to Hana serves as a needed reminder there is whole lot more to travel than the food.
+On each trip to Maui, our drives on the Road to Hana have been glorious: sweeping vistas of the ocean, hikes through a lush rainforest, tumbling waterfalls along the roadside, body surfing at an idyllic beach, and just breathing in the humid, fragrant air with the windows rolled down and gentle Hawaiian melodies on the radio.
+This post might be short on tips about nifty local eateries, but it will still help you enjoy the journey.

-Road to Hana Tips:
+Road to Hana tips:

 Fill up your tank with gas before you leave Kahului.
 The only gas station along the route is in Hana.

 Bring water and snacks (especially if you have dietary preferences and are prone to crabbiness when hungry.
 Not that I would know anything about that).
 There are some roadside stands along the way, but since many have erratic hours, it's better to be prepared.